 Supporting sustainable Food Systems

-The food system is one of the most detrimental to global biodiversity.
+The food system is to biodiversity what the fossil fuels sector is to climate change.
 We work with partners to develop innovative financial mechanisms to channel private investment towards activities that promote more sustainable ecosystems and assess the risks of investing in unsustainable food systems.

 Revealing water risks to financial sector investments